rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 ### Phase 1: AI Tools

-The first phase gave us AI as a tool—software that performs specific functions when explicitly invoked.
+The first phase gave us AI as a tool-software that performs specific functions when explicitly invoked.
 You use a tool, it produces a result, and you take that result and decide what to do with it.

 A spell-checker is an AI tool.
 It identifies potential errors and suggests corrections.
 You review the suggestions and accept or reject them.
 The tool has no context about your goals, no memory of previous interactions, no ability to take action beyond highlighting and suggesting.
 It does what it is designed to do, nothing more.

-Translation software, recommendation algorithms, search engines—these are all AI tools.
+Translation software, recommendation algorithms, search engines-these are all AI tools.
 They wait for input, process it according to their programming, and return output.
 They are powerful within their domains but limited to those domains.
 They have no agency.

 ### Phase 2: AI Copilots

-The second phase introduced AI as a copilot—an intelligent assistant that works alongside you in real-time, augmenting your capabilities as you work.
+The second phase introduced AI as a copilot-an intelligent assistant that works alongside you in real-time, augmenting your capabilities as you work.

 Copilots differ from tools in their interactivity and contextual awareness.
 A writing copilot does not just check your spelling; it suggests how to complete your sentences, offers alternative phrasings, and adapts its suggestions based on what you are writing.
 A coding copilot does not just highlight errors; it writes code alongside you, anticipating what you might need next based on the code you have already written.